Universality in spacetime $\omega$ modes of quarkyonic stars: Perturbed state

 This coordinate transformation is particularly significant for neutron star physics as it regularizes the wave equation at the surface and beyond.
 While for black holes the tortoise coordinate maps the event horizon to negative infinity, for neutron stars (which lack an event horizon) it serves to simplify the wave equation and facilitate the implementation of boundary conditions \cite{Benhar_2004}.
 The coordinate stretches the space around the compact object, providing a conformally flat background that is essential for cleanly separating incoming and outgoing wave solutions at infinity and ensuring proper treatment of the wave propagation in the strong-field region near the neutron star surface.

 The solutions to the Zerilli equation represent gravitational wave modes in the neutron star's exterior.
 For general frequencies \( \omega \), the physical solution consists of a mixture of outgoing and ingoing waves at spatial infinity.
 The quasinormal modes correspond to specific discrete, complex frequencies \( \omega_n \) that satisfy purely outgoing wave conditions at infinity.
 These modes characterize the natural oscillation frequencies of the neutron star spacetime, representing damped vibrations where gravitational wave emission carries energy away from the system.
-The real part of \( \omega_n \) gives the oscillation frequency, while the imaginary part determines the damping rate due to gravitational wave emission \cite{Kokkotas_living_review,Benhar_2004}.
+The real part of \( \omega_n \) gives the oscillation frequency, while the imaginary part determines the damping rate due to gravitational wave emission \cite{Kokkotas_1992,Benhar_2004}.
+Here we use the phase amplitude method to find out the quasinormal modes by solving the equation (\ref{eq:A6}) whose details are shown in the Appendix \ref{appendix}.